j-holub/Node-MPV/readme.md

 }
 ```

-## Async / Await

 Starting from **Node 8.0.0** Async/Await is fully supported.
 If you're within an *async function* you can use *await* for better readability and code structure.
 The promise code from above becomes this

 ```JavaScript
 someAsyncFunction = asnyc () => {